MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> The real measure of your wealth is how much you'd be worth if you lost all your money.
+> Change your thoughts and you change your world.
-> -- Unknown
+> -- Norman Vincent Peale